Why Natural Family Planning?

 The Church recognizes that there are legitimate reasons for preventing pregnancy, that births may be regulated, but what is necessary is a moral means for doing this and a correct understanding of responsible parenthood.

-Responsible parenthood includes knowledge of and respect for fertility and the laws that govern it.
-Natural Family planning provides the best knowledge we have about the laws that govern our fertility, about the signs of fertility and infertility.
+Responsible parenthood includes knowledge of and respect for fertility and the natural laws that govern it.
+Natural Family planning provides the best knowledge we have about the natural laws that govern our fertility, about the signs of fertility and infertility.

 Responsible parenthood involves self-mastery and an understanding, as well as a proper ordering, of one’s drives or passions.
 Natural Family Planning fosters self-control and helps couples accept more fully the responsibility God gives us with regard to procreation.